cbsalt/cbsalt/README.md

 ### Hi there,

 My name is Charles Sal.
-I have developed some things in the last year and I definitely like to solve problems :scream:!
+I have developed some things in the last year and I definitely like to solve problems 🤓 !

-## Find me on:
+## 🔎 Find me on:

 <p align="center">
 <a href="https://linkedin.com/in/charles-sal" target="_blank" rel="noopener noreferrer"> <img src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/linkedin.svg" backgroundcolor="#7159c1" alt="linkedin" height="40" style="vertical-align:top; margin:4px"></a>